emmanuelgautier/awesome-dockerfiles/go/README.md

 If the container needs specifying port and volumes if the container needed it.

 4. Test your application container

-## Customization

-You can customize the Dockerfile example to fit your specific application needs.
-Here are a few areas you might consider modifying:

-- **Dependencies**: If your application requires additional dependencies, you can use the RUN command in the Dockerfile to install them.
-Make sure to update the appropriate package manager command based on your application setup.
-- **Environment Variables**: If your application requires environment variables, you can pass them to the container using the -e flag when running the docker run command.

 ## Contributing